Black Friday (partying): Safety concerns and preventive measures

 In anticipation of the festivities, police and emergency services officials begin their preparations for Black Friday early in December.
 Ambulance Trusts around the country plan and set up mobile "drunk tanks" in city centres to help lighten the load on hospitals and police cells.
 Some of the higher end mobile units can treat up to 11 people at a time with eight beds, seats with restraint straps and two showers, and can cost up to £500,000.
 In Manchester, temporary metal detectors, or "knife arches", are erected in the busiest parts of the city to assure the public that no weapons of any kind will be tolerated.

 Social media

-In December 2013, Greater Manchester Police promoted the hashtag #MadMancFriday to expose some of the embarrassing things that revellers would do, in the hopes of discouraging them from getting so publicly drunk again next year.
+In December 2013, Greater Manchester Police promoted the hashtag #MadMancFriday to expose the embarrassing behavior of revellers in the hopes of discouraging such extreme levels of public drunkenness on Mad Friday the next year.

 Christian Nightlife Initiatives launched a "StaySafe" campaign to encourage responsible behaviour via social media.

-In December 2018, The Scarborough Police Service tweeted every 999 call they received to raise awareness.
-It is believed that Black Eye Friday puts a tremendous strain on local resources through anti-social behaviour.
+In December 2018, The Scarborough Police Service tweeted every 999 call they received to raise awareness of the tremendous strain on local resources by the wild partying.
+Among the hundreds of incidents reported by the people of Scarborough were a "growling" neighbour, unspecified anti-social behaviour at a fast food restaurant, "a man on the floor", a visitor repeatedly ringing a person's doorbell, physical attacks, and drunk driving.

+On this day in 1993, 26 December, PC Ellerker was on patrol in York when he arrested a drunk and violent man.
+Sustaining injuries, a short while later he collapsed and died of a heart attack.